 When we have received all three parts of the application, we will invite you to meet with our delegating nurse for a final assessment.
 If the nurse feels that we can care for the applicant appropriately, we will invite them to set a move-in date and select a room.
 If there are no rooms available, the applicant will be put on the waiting list.

-Please contact our Office Coordinator at 410-646-6570 or firstname.lastname@example.org if you have any questions about this application process or if you need help with any of the parts of the application.
+Please contact our Office Coordinator at email@example.com if you have any questions about this application process or if you need help with any of the parts of the application.or

 There are several ways to fund the costs of assisted living: